 The lightweight frame stroller is ideal for a newborn for so many reasons…the stroller frame itself is inexpensive, lightweight (10 lbs vs. 18-30 lbs for a full-size stroller), and compact.
-Tip: buy it used on Craigslist!
+Tip: buy it used.

 After heaving this thing in and out of your trunk 50 times, you will come to understand why being small and lightweight is of the UTMOST importance, especially if you’ve had a c-section.

 When folded, it takes up very little space in your car or trunk.
 Also, the undercarriage storage basket is absolutely ginormous, so you can go on a major shopping trip and not have to worry about lugging around your loot.
 Shoot, you can even go grocery shopping with this thing.

 And as a practical matter, moms and dads, the logistics of getting out of the house with your new baby can be shockingly overwhelming.
 The LAST THING you want to worry about is how to operate some big, heavy, complicated stroller.
 Your sleep-deprived brain is not going to have the wherewithal to deal with ANYTHING that isn’t super simple.
 Trust me on this one. 😉